Mikaelemmmm/go-zero-looklook/doc/english/2、Nginx gateway.md

 #### 4、Summary

-So that we can unify the entrance, unified authentication, but also unified collection of logs reported, used as error analysis, or access to the user's behavior analysis.
+So that we can unify the entrance, but also unified collection of logs reported, used as error analysis, or access to the user's behavior analysis.
 Because our daily use of nginx more, and more familiar, if you students are more familiar with kong, apisix, in understanding the above go-zero use of the concept of gateway can be directly replaced is also the same.